kera-cudmore/seaside-sewing/README.md

 * Implement Social login.
 * Create a fully functioning stock management system that updates the stock value upon insertion to the bag and returns the value to the stock if the bag session ends.
 This was currently out of scope for me currently as a student and for this project, however it is something I would really like to learn more about.
 * Add user reviews for products with a rating facility
-* Wishlist functionality for users to add and remove products from their wishlist and to send products to others perhaps through a social link on the product details page
+* Wish list functionality for users to add and remove products from their wish list and to send products to others perhaps through a social link on the product details page
 Create groups of users on the admin page, to enable sending out specific emails, such as birthday coupons or loyal customer coupons.
-This section could also be used to create different mailing groups for newletters depending on users preferences.
+This section could also be used to create different mailing groups for newsletters depending on users preferences.

 ### Accessibility